JustaJunk/CoinWar/README.md

 Different type of card has different effect.
 1. **BASE0**: Basic power
-2. **SWAP**: Swap ETH0 if your UNI power larger than opponent's ETH0 power.
+2. **SWAP**: Swap BASE0 if your UNI power larger than opponent's BASE0 power.
-3. **LEND**: Borrow ETH1 power from opponent with a ratio associated with your COMP power.
+3. **LEND**: Borrow BASE1 power from opponent with a ratio associated with your COMP power.
-4. **LINK**: ETH1 power to basic power with a ratio associated with your LINK power.
+4. **LINK**: Add BASE1 power to basic power with a ratio associated with your LINK power.
-5. **BASE1**: Link by LINK card.
+5. **BASE1**: Linked by LINK card.

 ---
 ## TODO list